CatgirlLunya/qboot/README.md

 - To run the bootloader, you will need `qemu-system`
 - To debug it with bochs, you will need bochs compiled with gui debugger enabled.
 [The OSDev Wiki](https://wiki.osdev.org/Bochs) provides instructions for compiling bochs from source properly, which is often required.
 - To generate clangd `compile_commands.json`, you need `bear`
+- To run unit tests, you need to compile gtest using the instructions [here](https://stackoverflow.com/questions/38594169/how-to-reconfigure-google-test-for-a-32-bit-embedded-software), and install `gcc-multilib` and `g++-multilib`

 ## Building and Running
 To build qboot, run